eavf/netatmo/README.md

   mysql_data:
 ```
 2. Or clone github repository.
-This repository contains the necessary docker-compose.yml file to orchestrate the multi-container setup:
+This repository contains the necessary docker-compose.yml (docker-compose_local.yml) file to orchestrate the multi-container setup:
 ```bash
 git clone https://github.com/eavf/netatmo.git
 cd netatmo
 ```
-Replace yourpassword (all passwords) with a secure password, and make sure the .env file is present in the root directory with your API credentials and other environment variables.
-You can add them as well via web menu after having run the App.
+Replace yourpassword (all passwords) with a secure password, and optionally make sure the .env file exists in the root directory with your API credentials and other environment variables.
+You can also add these via the web menu after running the application.

 #### Start the application using Docker Compose
 Ensure you are in the folder containing the docker-compose.yml file, then run: